stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 Let P(1), P(2), P(3), ...
 P(N) be time intervals up to , each of duration [`params.VotePeriod`](#voteperiod)(currently set to 30 seconds).
 Within the span of each P(T), validators must submit two messages:

-  * A [`MsgExchangeRatePrevote`](#submit-a-prevote-msgexchangerateprevote), containing the SHA256 hash of the exchange rate of LUNA with respect to a Terra peg.
-A separate prevote must be submitted for each different denomination to report LUNA exchange rate on.
+  * A [`MsgExchangeRatePrevote`](#submit-a-prevote-msgexchangerateprevote), containing the SHA256 hash of the exchange rate of Luna with respect to a Terra peg.
+A separate prevote must be submitted for each different denomination to report Luna exchange rate on.

   * A [`MsgExchangeRateVote`](#vote-for-exchange-rate-of-luna-msgexchangeratevote), containing the salt used to create the hash for the prevote submitted in the previous interval P(T-1).